The role of the scolex in tapeworms is to

 An adult tapeworm consists of a knoblike head, or scolex, equipped with hooks for attaching to the intestinal wall of the host (which may be a human), a neck region, and a series of flat, rectangular body segments, or proglottids, generated by the neck.

-Which of the following theories was NOT considered by Darwin in his evolutionary theory? ...
+Which of the following is NOT a method of reproduction in animals? ...